 - Accounting and legal fees

 - Computers, mobile phones, and related equipment

 - Training costs

-Your employees can also claim an expense deduction for a workspace in their homes if they perform more than 50% of their work at home and only use that space to work for small business.
-If they to earn commission income, your employees can deduct the full amount of travel fare, including airfare and bus or train tickets.
+Your employees can also claim an expense deduction for a workspace in their homes if they perform more than 50% of their work at home and only use that space to work for a small business.
+If they earn commission income, your employees can deduct the full amount of travel fare, including airfare and bus or train tickets.
 They can also claim 50% of food, beverage, and entertainment expenses, and if they pay workers to help them with their jobs, they can also deduct those salaries.
 Note that employees can’t deduct motor vehicle expenses for travel from their home to your company’s offices.